Tio-Joca/html-and-css-practices/README.md

 Feel free to explore the contents you can find here.

-If you want to contact me, you can use of these options below:
+If you want to contact me, you can use one of these options below:

 E-mail: mailto:joaquim.pessoa@tutamail.com